 In January of 2019, we pulled a piece of rough-hewn Allegheny black cherry from a stack in the rough mill that would be transformed into the first NYPL Branch Chair available to our residential customers.
 This most elemental beginning celebrates several years of culminating efforts between our designers’ creativity, our craftspeople’s skill, and Moser’s design aesthetic.
 When the NYPL called for submissions, they were looking to introduce iconic elements into the newly renovated branches — including the “branch chair.”
 We were awarded the honor of creating this lasting icon to serve this great public institution for decades to come.

 A year later, customer David M. placed an order for an NYPL Branch chair in walnut.
-When he placed the order, he envisioned himself, sitting by the window in his new chair, taking in the brilliant sunshine and watching the park’s bustling active outside his Boston home.
+When he placed the order, he envisioned himself sitting by the window in his new chair, taking in the brilliant sunshine and watching the park’s bustling activity outside his Boston home.
 In April 2020, Thos.
-Moser temporarily halted a large part of production in order to keep employees and their families safe—causing delays to some orders, including David’s chair.
+Moser temporarily halted a large part of production to keep employees and their families safe—causing delays to some orders, including David’s chair.
 Upon receiving the shutdown message, David was given the opportunity to borrow an NYPL chair in cherry while waiting for his.
 Excited at the prospect, he accepted the generous offer.

 In 2018, Thos.
-Moser was selected to design a chair that would become an enduring icon of the newly renovated Mid- Manhattan branch of the library and its 92 branches within the NYPL system.
+Moser was selected to design a chair that would become an enduring icon of the library’s newly renovated Mid- Manhattan branch and its 92 branches within the NYPL system.
 This chair would become a symbol of the library, its mission, and its vision for the future.
 The last chair commissioned by the NYPL was the Rose Reading Room chair in 1911, which is still in use today.
 Through several rounds of feedback from the architect and library, the first official prototype of the NYPL Branch Chair was constructed of ash and painted black.

 Every piece of furniture we make has a story, and we very humbly accept that we are just the very beginning of that story.
 But, when a piece of furniture is the first of its kind, we as craftspeople often wonder what the continuation of its story will be.
 Who will buy it, where it will end up, and what will its new home look like?
 Thankfully for us, our customers frequently share this same inquisitiveness leading to relationships that last a lifetime.